PierreKimbanziR/afl_api/README.md

 # afl_api
-A simple Rest_api which provided the statics of all [AFL](https://www.afl.com.au/) (Australian Football League) players.
+A simple Rest_api which providing the statics of all [AFL](https://www.afl.com.au/) (Australian Football League) players.
 ## Why :
 As a fan of AFL, I was looking for a solution to access detailed player statistics and integrate them into a website afterwards.
 I took the bull by the horns and decided to create an api by myself.